 Taking all variables into account (experience at hire, the average selling price of the offering, and a company’s level of growth), it’s a well-established truth that ramping new SDRs to their most productive takes about three months.
 Considering that SDRs only stay with the same company for 1.5 years on average, opting for an internal SDR team translates to a lot of time spent getting new hires up to speed.

 2. Keeping the sales team focused on closing

 Closers are one of a company’s most valuable assets, and it’s expensive to recruit and maintain a talented sales team.
 Salespeople should not be wasting their time and the company’s money doing their own prospecting.

 Salespeople are overqualified for cold calling and either won’t do it or, honestly, won’t do it well.
 As closers, they tend to be too focused on pitching the product or service to recognize the persuasiveness of pitching a more modest ask—setting a sales appointment—while prospects are in the early awareness stage.

 A key component of appointment setting is a professionally persistent call cadence, and determining a suitable time interval between touches can vary from prospect to prospect.
 Through working with thousands of clients, we have found that a call cadence beyond 3-4 touches is imperative for nurturing a lead.

 Emphasizing our previous point, salespeople don’t have time to cold call, and they are reluctant to do it.
 To achieve the necessary cadence and qualify more leads, any growing B2B organization needs a dedicated and persistent appointment setting team.
-We wrote the Ultimate Guide to B2B Appointment Setting, which is free and a great starting point for anyone who is looking to learn more about this topic.

 3. Discovering a new approach